-Last Updated on February 13, 2022 by Editorial Staff
+Last Updated on February 13, 2022 by Muhammad Junaid Khalid

 Out of all Office programs, MS Word is probably the one we use the most.
 However, most people have not yet explored the program to its full extent.
 You can perform hundreds of tasks like typing, making tables, creating an index, inserting header and footnotes, and so on.
 But did you know that you can create a drop-down list in Word 2019 as well?
 If not, then read on.
 This is a small feature that can come in handy for online forms and documents.
 Luckily, creating MS Word drop-down list or a pull-down menu is not too hard.